glymphie/CTFdeploy/README.md

   1. Docker, [Install docker](https://docs.docker.com/get-docker/).
   2. Docker-compose, [Install docker-compose](https://docs.docker.com/compose/install/).
   3. CTFd, pull CTFd in CTFdeploy as a submodule: `git submodule update --init --recursive`
-  4. Python3 and PyYAML
+  4. Python3, PyYAML, pycountry
     - `python3 -m pip install pyyaml`
-    - This is used to check for syntax errors in setup.yml before deployment.
+      - This is used to check for syntax errors in `setup.yml` before deployment.
+    - `python3 -m pip install pycountry`
+      - This is used to check the countrycode given to users when going through `setup.yml` syntax.

 Remote setup:
   - WIP